How to use your iphone camera as a webcam

 Set the white balance according to the lighting conditions to ensure accurate colors.
 You can adjust the white balance by tapping on the screen and selecting the appropriate setting based on the lighting in your environment.

-See also How to import iphone camera roll with correct date stame
+See also How to copy pictures from computer to iphone camera roll

 Positioning Your iPhone for the Best Angle